ubc/docker-canvas/README.md

 ### Communicating between projects

 It may be hard to link to the Canvas container in some situations using only `localhost`.
 This can be mitigated using the IP address of your host machine to access the canvas instance or by using virtual hosts if that is not feasible.

 Better instructions on getting this working will be add in the future (sorry!).

+#### LTI services (membership, grades, etc)

+For LTI you need to use your machine's IP address (Change the `DOMAIN` environment variable to your IP address).